-The Parent Teacher Alliance is an open group of staff and families who meet to consider policy decisions having an impact on school-familycommunity relationships, community building events led by PTA, communication and fundraising, and other school needs.
-Though the alliance is not a formal governing structure, it is a venue and voice for families, teachers, and community members to consider improvements in procedure and policy for the school community at large.
+The Parent Teacher Alliance is an open group of families, staff, and faculty who meet to consider policy decisions having an impact on school-family-community relationships, community building events led by PTA, communication and fundraising, and other school needs.
+Though the alliance is not a formal governing structure, it is a venue and voice for school community members to consider improvements in procedure and policy for the school community at large.
 We need adult leaders from our school families each year for PTA; please see the director if willing to lead or co-lead meetings and be the "point person" for PTA organizing.

-PTA typically meets the first Tuesday of September-May between 6:00-7:00 PM on zoom; the zoom link is found at the top of this handbook and under the "Community" tab on the school website.
+PTA typically meets the first Tuesday of September-May between 6:00-7:00 PM on zoom; the zoom link is found at the top of this handbook and under the "Resources" tab on the school website under "Parent/Family Involvement."